Banner: Students in CSU K-12 programs working, hiking, with animals and making friends

 Kids Do It All: Summer Musical Theatre Camp

-Five-day workshops from June through early August 2023
+Five-day workshops from June through July 2024

 Dancer, CSU Dance Lab